 The option was originally granted by the optionor to SBX.
 Under a transfer and assignment agreement with SBX, the Company paid US\$150,000, shall issue 2.0 million units and shall grant a 0.25% NSR to SBX.
 Each unit is to consist of one common share and one share purchase warrant exercisable at \$0.40 per common share for four years.
-1.0 million of the units vest and are issuable upon the Company making the US\$300,000 payment due on the option upon the commencement of drilling and a further 1.0 million units issuable and vesting upon the Company making the US\$3.5 million option payment due by August 29, 2021 and now amended to August 29, 2022).
+1.0 million of the units vest and are issuable upon the Company making the US\$300,000 payment due on the option upon the commencement of drilling and a further 1.0 million units issuable and vesting upon the Company making the US\$3.5 million option payment due by August 29, 2022.

-The amendments extend the option period from four years to five years and allow the Company further flexibility with its exploration plans for Valeriano by providing for two full exploration seasons for drilling activities along with the current season to complete its initial work commitment.
+The amendments extend the option period from four years to five years and allow the Company further flexibility with its exploration plans for the Valeriano Project by providing for two full exploration seasons for drilling activities along with the current season to complete its initial work commitment.